 The complex networks that connect companies, customers, and suppliers around the world mean that demand for IT security solutions is growing.
 This can also be attributed to the increasing number of targeted attacks on IT systems and the enormous damage cybercrime can cause.
 With this in mind, it’s crucial that companies fully secure their IT landscape and subject their security measures to regular examinations.

 Thanks to our decades of experience working with the particularly high security requirements in the aerospace industry, Lufthansa Industry Solutions is a top expert in the field of information security.
-We offer state-of-the-art security technologies and IT services – from analyzing security requirements and developing security concepts through to implementing and operating IT security systems.
-Our solutions include architecture and platforms to enable secure mobile access, as well as penetration tests and security audits to combat cybercrime.

 Why is IT security important for companies?